kaliek/eslint-plugin-async-promise/README.md

 ```

 ## Rules
-Disallow concurrent async function calls inside an async function that returns Promise.
+Disallow concurrent async function calls inside an async function.

-While we do not always need to `await` Promise (such as firing side-effects that do not block other calls), it is often a programmer error to forget adding `await` for these async calls before returning Promise inside an async function.
+While we do not always need to `await` Promise (such as firing side-effects that do not block other calls), it is often a programmer error to forget adding `await` for these async callsinside an async function.

 ### Examples